magento/devdocs/src/guides/v2.3/howdoi/custom-attributes/text-field.md

 ## Overview

 This tutorial describes how a developer can create a custom text field attribute for the Customer entity using code.
-This will reflect in both the Magento Admin's [Customer Grid](https://docs.magento.com/user-guide/customers/customer-account-manage.html) and [Customer Form](https://docs.magento.com/user-guide/customers/customer-account-update.html).
+This will reflect in both the [Customer Grid](https://docs.magento.com/user-guide/customers/customer-account-manage.html) and the [Customer Form](https://docs.magento.com/user-guide/customers/customer-account-update.html) in the Magento Admin.

 This Customer attribute will be used to save and view the customer's ID in an external system, as an example.
 It will be created as an EAV attribute in a data patch.
 The EAV model allows a developer to add custom functionality to the Magento entities without modifying the core databases and schemas.
 Data patches are run just once, so this code will create the custom attribute and will never run again, which could cause issues.